Maher4Ever/wdm/README.md

 ## Benchmarks

-You can find a comparison of different ruby libraries for watching directories changes on Windows in the `benchmark` directory of the repository.
+You can find a comparison of different ruby libraries for watching directory changes on Windows in the `benchmark` directory of the repository.

 ## Reference